Vision-Based Early Fault Diagnosis and Self-Recovery for Strawberry Harvesting Robots: Visual Fault Diagnosis and Self-Recovery Method

 \subsection{Early Aborting Robotic Picking upon Grasp Adjustment and Slip Prediction}

 Empty grasp and misgrasp represented common failure modes in robotic strawberry harvesting, particularly during the deflating and snap-off stages.
 During the deflating stage, empty grasps occurred when the strawberry was not successfully enclosed by the end-effector, primarily due to localization errors or unexpected fruit motion.
 In the snap-off stage, strawberry slippage occurred when the picked strawberry unintentionally slipped, often due to a non-optimal end-effector pose or inadequate gripping force.
 To diagnose such faults effectively, a simple yet efficient method involved the installation of a miniature camera (JTS302, JiuTan, China) with a 3 mm diameter at the bottom of the end-effector, as shown in Fig. \ref{minicamera}.
+A significant advantage of embedding a camera at the base of the end-effector was that it provided the most direct visual confirmation of whether a strawberry had been successfully harvested.
+Compared to mounting the camera on the robotic wrist, installing it inside the end-effector substantially reduced visual interference from adjacent strawberries, branches, and foliage surrounding the target picking point.
 The micro-optical camera directly captured real-time images of the gripper area, enabling visual monitoring of strawberry presence.

 Once the deflating stage began, a MobileNet V3-Small was used to determine whether a strawberry was present in the gripper, as shown in Fig. \ref{fig:empty_grasp}.
 If the classification result is 0 (strawberry correctly grasped), the robotic arm continued executing the subsequent picking actions.
-If the result is 1 (empty grasp) or 2 (misgrasp of unripe strawberry), the manipulator re-inflated the gripper, executed a descending motion, skipped the snapping and placing stages, and directly performed the reset motion to terminate the current picking cycle.
+If the classifier output the same error class (specifically, class 1 for an empty grasp or class 2 for a misgrasp of an unripe strawberry) for two consecutive frames, the manipulator re-inflated the gripper, executed a descending motion, skipped the snapping and placing stages, and directly performed the homing motion to abort the current picking cycle.
 Instead, it immediately selected a new target strawberry and proceeded to the next picking cycle.
 The process flow, indicated by the blue line, was illustrated in Fig. \ref{fig-4}.